Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 Pro-Tip

-If you plan to use custom size images on your site, we recommend you specify the size under the media settings.
-This way, WordPress will only generate thumbnails of those sizes.
+If you plan to use custom-sized images on your site, we recommend specifying the size in the media settings.
+This way, WordPress will generate thumbnails only in those sizes.

 For example, if you are going to use the 1024*1024 size, you can set that and disable the other two options as follows: